-♥ Bamboo and Modal ♥
+♥ Bamboo ♥

+Rayon (also known as Viscose) is made from a variety of plant fibre sources, including grasses, reeds, and trees.
+Bamboo Rayon is specifically made from bamboo trees.
 Rayon dyes more easily than cotton, allowing for deep, saturated colours and minimal fading.
-It drapes beautifully and has a silky sheen.
-Although its technically a manufactured fibre, it breathes and feels like a natural fibre against the skin.
+It drapes beautifully and is super soft.
+Although it's technically a manufactured fibre, it breathes and feels like a natural fibre against the skin.

-♥ Merino ♥
+♥ Pure Merino ♥

 Merino is a specific type of wool, known for its fine fibres and smaller scales.
-It is soft to the touch and not at all itchy, even to those who are normally sensitive to wool.
+It's soft to the touch and not at all itchy, even to those who are normally sensitive to wool.
 Worn against the skin it has an amazing capacity for regulating body temperature - it warms the wearer without overheating.
 Like most wool types, it wicks moisture away from the skin and has antibacterial properties.

 This makes it the perfect fibre to wear for athletic workouts, outdoor pursuits, travel, and office wear.
 It's lightweight, durable, breathable, resistant to odor, easily washable, and quick to dry.
 It's also completely biodegradable.